-- --Course Related Content Group: Conditioning
+- -- Course Related Content Group: Conditioning

 - --AA/AS General Education: AA/AS E

-- --Transfers to both UC/CSU
+- -- Transfers to both UC/CSU

-- --IGETC Area(s): N/A

 - --CSU Area(s): E1

 Beginning Ballet

 This course introduces students to beginning ballet technique, movement principles, and vocabulary.
 Students will gain knowledge of introductory ballet barre and center exercises, as well as increase their understanding of the ballet aesthetic and recognition of that aesthetic historically as part of the western tradition.
 Through this course students will attain improved alignment, increased strength, flexibility, balance and awareness of the physical body in space.